oyrx/PHBS_MLF_2019_Project/docs/final_report.md

 - `reservation_status`: Reservation last status, assuming one of three categories: Canceled – booking was canceled by the customer; Check-Out – customer has checked in but already departed; No-Show – customer did not check-in and did inform the hotel of the reason why
 - `reservation_status_date`: Date at which the last status was set.
 This variable can be used in conjunction with the ReservationStatus to understand when was the booking canceled or when did the customer checked-out of the hotel

+### Correlations and PCA

+With the help of our [manual work](https://github.com/oyrx/PHBS_MLF_2019_Project/blob/master/code/Corrleations_And_Feature_Engineering.ipynb) and [pandas_profiling](https://github.com/oyrx/PHBS_MLF_2019_Project/blob/master/code/Exploration_Statistics.ipynb), we discern that:

+### 1) Cramer's V model

+_Cramer's V model_ based on the chi squared satistic that can show how strongly nominal variables are associated with one another.
+This is very similar to correlation coefficient where 0 means no linear correlation and 1 means strong linear correlation.

+**Drop some features**: As we did before, two features ("reservation_status_date" & "reservation_status") are dropped for avoidance of leakage.
+In addition, we drop the feature "arrival_date_year" because we will use future information to predict future cancellation behavior.

+**Results**: "deposit_type" showed the highest correlation with the target variable.
+The reservation_status_date effect was already looked at in the previous section where we saw an intersting trend that people cancel less during the winter time.

+### 2) Numerical features's correlations

+**Drop some features**: re-convert "is_canceled" attribute to numerical values.

+**Results**: both lead_time and total_of_special_requests had the strongest linear correlations with is_canceled target variable.

+### 3) PCA analysis on categorical features

+**OneHotEncoding**: To convert categorical features to numerical ones using Scikit-learn.
+This requires running integer encoding first follwed by OneHotEncoding.
+Then we Running labelencoder and onehotencoder to convert to numerical features.

+**Results**: the principal component 1 holds 44.2% of the information while the principal component 2 holds only 32.9% of the information.
+Summing them up, we will have ~77% of information.we need about 8 components to represent 90% of the dataset.

+Other details of each feature can be found at [descriptive report](https://github.com/oyrx/PHBS_MLF_2019_Project/blob/master/docs/Descriptive_Report.html)

+## 3. Data Cleaning

 The prediction target of this study is the **is_canceled** indicator (0-1 variable), the data set contains a total of 31 dimensions of information.
 Among them, all 30 dimensions are discrete variables, and only **adr** (Average Daily Rate) is a continuous variable.
 Because the data set owner has done preliminary data cleaning work, the data set quality is high.
 After statistics, it is found that there is no need to do too much data cleaning work, only a small amount of vacant values need to be filled.
 The data cleaning work done this time mainly includes: